netty/netty-incubator-transport-io_uring/README.md

 ## How to include the dependency

 To include the dependency you need to ensure you also specify the right classifier.
-At the moment we only support linux x86_64 but this may change.
+At the moment we only support linux x86_64 and aarch_64 but this may change.

-As an example this is how you would include the dependency in maven:
+As an example this is how you would include the dependency in maven for x86_64:
 ```
 <dependency>
     <groupId>io.netty.incubator</groupId>
     <artifactId>netty-incubator-transport-native-io_uring</artifactId>
-    <version>0.0.5.Final</version>
+    <version>0.0.9.Final</version>
     <classifier>linux-x86_64</classifier>
 </dependency>
 ```